lightninglabs/L402/protocol-specification.md

 Authorization: LSAT AGIAJEemVQUTEyNCR0exk7ek90Cg==:MTIzNDEyMzQxMjM0
 ```

-Note this is the same as the HTTP specification.Other gRPC headers and trailers
+Note this is the same as the HTTP specification.
+Other gRPC headers and trailers
 are required; more information can be found in the
 [*gRPC over HTTP2 specification*](https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-HTTP2.md).